toroxx/vscode-avdmanager/README.md

 # Android Virtual Device (AVD) Manager

-AVD Manager GUI for Visual Studio code.
+AVD Manager GUI for Visual Studio Code.
-Launch android emulator without touching the Android Studio😎.
+Launch android emulator without touching the Android Studio😎

 See the [CHANGELOG](CHANGELOG.md) for the latest changes.